vrandall66/front-end-submissions-public/1903/mod-3/binary-challenge/jacqueline-moore.md

 ### Project Professionalism

-* 2 - Project is missing PropTypes, README updates, wireframes, or has more than 5 linter errors.
-Project team makes large infrequent git commits.
-Project shows a basic understanding of React.
+* 3 - PropType functionality is complete, the codebase has less than 5 linter errors, README has been updated with all group members.
+Project utilized wireframes from the outset.
+All git commits are atomic, made first to branches, and use descriptive and concise commit messages.
+Project demonstrates a fundamental understanding of React architecture.

 ### Testing

-* 2 - Nearly all unit tests for Redux and React are in place.
-No attempt to test async functionality was made.
+* 3 - All Redux functionality is tested (actions, reducers, mapStateToProps, mapDispatchToProps), all components are unit tested, and a valid attempt was made to test any async functionality.

 ### Redux Architecture